miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 03) No VPK archives support for filesystem_stdio-related apps (Hammer, HLMV, all map compilers), so we are forced to extract game resources manually.
 The format structure description (for those who may interest this) can be found in "vpk_notes.txt" file of source code assets.
     Solution [Temp]: All content unpacks into SdkContent\Vampire\ dir via external batch tool.

-04) BSP compilers can't compile the water brushes (water is not drawing in game).
+04) BSP compilers can't compile the water brush volumes (water is not drawing in game).
     Solution [Temp]: Not found for now, possibly shader-level problem.
-Use placeholder textures...
+Use envmap-reflective and animated textures...

 05) Something in BSP structures interrupts to use precipitation particles (like rain) - they just stucks like on collisions.
     Solution [Temp]: Scale env_particle density to >10 or use func_particle volumes, but it's more resource-cost.